 CLNT UP Pressing this key positions the coolant stream direction one position higher, if possible.

 CLNT DOWN Pressing this key positions the coolant stream direction one position lower, if possible.

 AUX CLNT Pressing this key while in MDI mode will turn on the Through the Spindle Coolant system, and pressing it again will shut off the system.

 OVERRIDES: The overrides are at the lower left of the control panel.
 They give the user the ability to override the speed of rapid traverse motion, as well as programmed feeds and spindle speeds.

-HANDLE CONTROL FEEDRATE Allows jog handle to be used to control feedrate in $\pm 1\%$ increments (from 0 to 999%). -10 Decreases current feedrate by 10% (from 10 to 200%).
-100% Sets control feedrate to programmed feedrate. +10 Increases current feedrate by 10% (from 10 to 200%).
-HANDLE CONTROL SPINDLE Allows jog handle to be used to control spindle speed in $\pm 1\%$ increments (from 0 to 999%). -10 Decreases current spindle speed by 10% (from 10 to 150%).
-100% Sets spindle speed to programmed speed. +10 Increases current spindle speed by 10% (from 10 to 150%).
+HANDLE CONTROL Allows jog handle to be used to control feedrate in +/-1% increments (from 0 to FEEDRATE 999%).

+-10 Decreases current feed rate by 10% (from 10 to 200%).

+Sets control feed rate to programmed feed rate.

++10 Increases current feed rate by 10% (from 10 to 200%).

+HANDLE CONTROL SPINDLE

+Allows jog handle to be used to control spindle speed in +-1% increments (from 0 to 999%).

+-10 Decreases current spindle speed by 10% (from 10 to 150%).

+100% Sets spindle speed to programmed speed.

++10 Increases current spindle speed by 10% (from 10 to 150%).

 CW Starts the spindle in the clockwise direction.
 Except CE machines.

 STOP Stops the spindle.

 CCW Starts the spindle in the counterclockwise direction.
 Except CE machines.

-- 25% RAPID Limits rapid traverse to 25% of maximum. - 50% RAPID Limits rapid traverse to 50% of maximum.
+5% RAPID Limits rapid traverse to 5 percent of maximum.
+25% RAPID Limits rapid traverse to 25 percent of maximum.
+50% RAPID Limits rapid traverse to 50 percent of maximum.